30 Essential San Francisco Foods and Dining Experiences

 It’s hard to define Rich Table’s food—what kind of mad alchemy makes for a restaurant with booze-friendly bites like freshly made potato chips woven with sardines and porcini-dusted donuts served with raclette cheese dipping sauce alongside sea urchin-infused caio e pepe and dry-aged ribeye?
 Exactly.
 Count on Rich Table for one of the more dynamic, delicious dinners in the city—with a stellar selection of cocktails and wines to boot.
 The restaurant’s cozy corner bar feels like a well-kept secret, and is our favorite place for a porcini doughnut-fueled dinner for two.
 It’s as exciting today as it was when it opened in 2012.

-How to order: Rich Table is open for takeout, delivery, and outdoor dining.
-Order and make reservations here.
+How to order: Rich Table is open for indoor and outdoor dining.
+Make reservations here.

-How to order: La Ciccia is open for takeout and first come, first serve outdoor dining.
-Order takeout here.
+How to order: La Ciccia is open for indoor and outdoor dining.
+Make reservations here.

-How to order: Mario’s is open for takeout, delivery, and outdoor dining.
-Order online here.
+How to order: Mario’s is open for first-come indoor and outdoor dining.

 Dutch crunch bread is a Bay Area classic, beloved for it’s crackly-chewy texture and slightly sweet flavor.
 It’s also the vehicle of choice for one of the most iconic San Francisco sandwiches: the roast turkey from Arguello Super Market.
 Made from whole rotisserie-roasted turkeys, white and dark meat are sliced and layered on the Dutch crunch roll before being loaded up with fixings (be sure to add pepper jack cheese and avocado).
 There’s no bad place to eat this sandwich, but on a blanket in nearby Golden Gate Park is the best.

-How to order: Arguello Market is open for takeout and delivery.
-You can order online here.
+How to order: Arguello Market is open for takeout.

-Beit Rima is notable thanks to its next-level, perfectly crafted Palestinian food, including perfect mezze (like hummus, ful, lebneh, and grilled halloumi) and flavorful kebabs and falafel.
+Beit Rima is notable thanks to its next-level Palestinian food, including perfect mezze (like hummus, ful, lebneh, and grilled halloumi) and flavorful kebabs and falafel.
 Even more special are the shareable, larger format mains like tender-braised lamb shank, or their whole, fried branzino.
 Whatever you do, order ample amounts of the handmade, za’atar-topped pita.

-How to order: Beit Reima is open for takeout, delivery, and outdoor dining.
-Order online here.
+How to order: Beit Reima is open for first-come indoor and outdoor dining.

 How to order: Trouble and The Mill are open for takeout; visit them to order in person.
-Breadbelly is open for takeout; visit to order or order online.
+Breadbelly is open for takeout and limited outdoor dining.